-The European Conference on Software Architecture (ECSA) is the premier European software architecture conference, providing researchers, practitioners, and educators with a platform to present and discuss the most recent, innovative, and significant findings and experiences in the field of software architecture research and practice.
-The 16th European Conference on Software Architecture (ECSA 2022) will be held from September 19 to 23, 2022.
+The European Conference on Software Architecture (ECSA) is the premier European software architecture conference, providing researchers, practitioners, and educators with a platform to share the most recent, innovative, and significant findings and experiences in the field of software architecture research and practice.

 - Foundational principles of software architecture

 - Relationship of requirements engineering and software architecture

 - Quality attributes and software architectures

 - Architecture practices for secure, explainable, and trustworthy software

 - Architecture design and analysis

 - Architecture verification and validation

 - Management of architectural knowledge, decisions, and rationale

 - Architecture patterns, styles, and tactics; reference architectures